The Pebble Project keeps children “safe, strong, and free” through school-based workshops and community education.

 The Pebble Project prevents child abuse and neglect by empowering children to contribute to their own safety through recognizing abusive or dangerous situations, resisting abuse, and telling a trusted adult if they have been abused.
 It also increases adult awareness and protection of all children.

-For 30 years, Prevention Education Specialists have provided prevention training to more than 5,000 children per year on approximately 40 elementary school campuses and close to 600 adults have received child abuse awareness training as well.
+For more than 30 years, Prevention Education Specialists have provided prevention training to more than 5,000 children per year on approximately 40 elementary school campuses and close to 600 adults have received child abuse awareness training as well.
 Pebble Project connected approximately 400 children to counseling services and other appropriate agencies in response to disclosed abuse or harm this past school year.

 In their own words: